Atmaware/monorepo/self-hosting/GUIDE.md

 ## Emails and Newsletters

-Another Feature of Omnivore is the ability to receive Newsletters directly into your Inbox using email.
+Another Feature of Ruminer is the ability to receive Newsletters directly into your Inbox using email.
 This feature is described more [here](#receiving-newsletter-subscriptions-via-email).

 This works by generating an email address, and subscribing to a newsletter using that email address.